j-mark-hou/docker_jupyter_xgb/readme.md

-easy docker image with jupyter + xgboost
+easy docker image with jupyter + xgboost + lightgbm

+just link repo to dockerhub and then build it on there